-- 6.01 Training under these rules shall include, at a minimum, the following components: - 6.01.1 Overview of diabetes; - 6.01.2 Blood glucose monitoring; - 6.01.3 What insulin and glucagon are and how insulin and glucagon work; - 6.01.4 When, how and by whom insulin, and/or glucagon, or both may be prescribed; - 6.01.5 The requirements of Arkansas law pertaining to the administration of injections of insulin, and/or glucagon, or both injections to Arkansas public school students diagnosed with diabetes; - 6.01.6 How to calculate carbohydrate intake (insulin training only); - 6.01.7 How to calculate appropriate insulin dosage based on carbohydrate intake (insulin training only); - 6.01.8 When insulin, and/or glucagon, or both should be administered, how insulin, and/or glucagon, or both should be prepared, the dosage and side effects of insulin, and/or glucagon, or both, and follow-up care after administer insulin, and/or glucagon, or both is administered; - 6.01.9 How insulin, and/or glucagon, or both should be stored, including identifying the expiration date and need for replacement;
+- 6.01 Training under these rules shall include, at a minimum, the following components: - 6.01.1 Overview of diabetes; - 6.01.2 Blood glucose monitoring; - 6.01.3 What insulin and glucagon are and how insulin and glucagon work; - 6.01.4 When, how and by whom insulin, glucagon, or both may be prescribed; - 6.01.5 The requirements of Arkansas law pertaining to the administration of insulin, glucagon, or both to Arkansas public school students diagnosed with diabetes; - 6.01.6 How to calculate carbohydrate intake (insulin training only); - 6.01.7 How to calculate appropriate insulin dosage based on carbohydrate intake (insulin training only); - 6.01.8 When insulin, glucagon, or both should be administered, how insulin, glucagon, or both should be prepared, the dosage and side effects of insulin, glucagon, or both, and follow-up care after insulin, glucagon, or both is administered: - 6.01.9 How insulin, glucagon, or both should be stored, including identifying the expiration date and need for replacement;

-- 6.01.10 The role of the school nurse in the administration of insulin, and/or glucagon, or both and the delegation of the administration of insulin, and/or glucagon, or both; and - 6.01.11 The signs of hyperglycemia and hypoglycemia in students with diabetes, including techniques and practices used to prevent the need for emergency insulin and glucagon. - 6.02 Visual and audio aids may be used during the training required under these rules, but at least one individual listed in Sections 3.06 3.09 and 3.08 3.11 of these rules must be physically present to provide the training. - 6.03 Before a volunteer may be deemed to have successfully completed the training required under these rules, a person listed in Sections 3.06 3.09 and 3.08 3.11 must sign a certification indicating that the volunteer has successfully completed all aspects of training and that the volunteer has successfully demonstrated proficiency of procedures involving the administration of insulin, and/or glucagon, or both.
-No person listed in Sections 3.06 3.09 and 3.08 3.11 shall sign such a certification unless such person, in his or her professional judgment, believes that a volunteer has successfully completed all aspects of training and that the volunteer has successfully demonstrated mastery of procedures involving the administration of insulin, and/or glucagon, or both. - 6.04 The Arkansas State Board of Nursing and the Division of Elementary and Secondary Education, in collaboration with the Arkansas School Nurses Association and diabetic education experts, shall identify and approve education programs that meet the requirements of Section 6.01 of these rules.
+- 6.01.10 The role of the school nurse in the administration of insulin, glucagon, or both and the delegation of the administration of insulin, glucagon, or both; and - 6.01.11 The signs of hyperglycemia and hypoglycemia in students with diabetes, including techniques and practices used to prevent the need for emergency insulin and glucagon. - 6.02 Visual and audio aids may be used during the training required under these rules, but at least one individual listed in Sections 3.09 and 3.11 of these rules must be physically present to provide the training. - 6.03 Before a volunteer may be deemed to have successfully completed the training required under these rules, a person listed in Sections 3.09 and 3.11 must sign a certification indicating that the volunteer has successfully completed all aspects of training and that the volunteer has successfully demonstrated proficiency of procedures involving the administration of insulin, glucagon, or both.
+No person listed in Sections 3.09 and 3.11 shall sign such a certification unless such person, in his or her professional judgment, believes that a volunteer has successfully completed all aspects of training and that the volunteer has successfully demonstrated mastery of procedures involving the administration of insulin, glucagon, or both. - 6.04 The Arkansas State Board of Nursing and the Division of Elementary and Secondary Education, in collaboration with the Arkansas School Nurses Association and diabetic education experts, shall identify and approve education programs that meet the requirements of Section 6.01 of these rules.
 Training under these rules shall be given according to the education programs approved under this section. - 6.04.1 The Arkansas State Board of Nursing and the Division of Elementary and Secondary Education shall maintain and publish a list of approved education programs that meet the requirements of Section 6.01 of these rules.
-The list of approved education programs may be published on the websites of the Arkansas State Board of Nursing and the Division of Elementary and Secondary Education. - 6.04.2 The Arkansas State Board of Nursing and the Division of Elementary and Secondary Education, in collaboration with the Arkansas School Nurses Association and diabetic education experts, shall review at least annually review the requirements associated with the administration of administer insulin, and/or glucagon, or both and shall, if necessary, recommend for adoption by the Arkansas State Board of Nursing and the Arkansas State Board of Education any revisions to these rules.
+The list of approved education programs may be published on the websites of the Arkansas State Board of Nursing and the Division of Elementary and Secondary Education. - 6.04.2 The Arkansas State Board of Nursing and the Division of Elementary and Secondary Education, in collaboration with the Arkansas School Nurses Association and diabetic education experts, shall review at least annually the requirements associated with the administration of insulin, glucagon, or both and shall, if necessary, recommend for adoption by the Arkansas State Board of Nursing and the Arkansas State Board of Education any revisions to these rules.